Frederick Leveson-Gower (Bodmin MP)

-Edward Frederick Leveson-Gower DL, JP (3 May 1819 – 30 May 1907), styled The Honourable from birth, was a British barrister and Liberal politician.
-He was commonly known under his second forename and was sometimes nicknamed Freddy Leveson.
+Hon.
+Edward Frederick Leveson-Gower DL, JP (3 May 1819 – 30 May 1907), commonly known as Freddy Leveson, was a British barrister, Liberal politician, and aristocrat from the Leveson-Gower family.

 Early life

-Leveson-Gower was the second surviving son of Granville Leveson-Gower, 1st Earl Granville and his wife Lady Harriet Elizabeth Cavendish, second daughter of Lady Georgiana Spencer and William Cavendish, 5th Duke of Devonshire.
+Leveson-Gower was the third son and youngest child of Granville Leveson-Gower, 1st Earl Granville and his wife Lady Harriet Elizabeth Cavendish, second daughter of Lady Georgiana Spencer and William Cavendish, 5th Duke of Devonshire.

+His eldest brother, Granville, succeeded their father as earl, while his other brother, William, died at age 16 following several years of paralysis.
+His sisters were the novelist Lady Georgiana Fullerton and Lady Susan, the wife of George Pitt-Rivers, 4th Baron Rivers.

 He spent his early childhood, first in his father's residence at Wherstead, and when his father had become ambassador in France in 1824, at the British embassy in Paris, where he was a playmate of Henri, comte de Chambord.

 Aged eight, he was sent back to England on a school in Brighton, after which he entered Eton College.
 Leveson-Gower left the latter in 1835 and was privately educated for the next two years, until he went on Christ Church, Oxford in 1837.
 He graduated with a Bachelor of Arts in 1840 and a Master of Arts four years later.